-Compensation Element Base salary Purpose To attract, retain and motivate superior executive talent.
-Features Fixed component of pay to provide financial Dase Salai y To attract, retain and mouvate superior executive talent. predictability and stability, based on capabilities, responsibilities, experience, past contributions and peer company data.
+Compensation Element Purpose Features Base salary To attract, retain and motivate superior executive talent.
+Fixed component of pay to provide financial predictability and stability, based on capabilities, responsibilities, experience, past contributions, and peer company data.
 Annual Cash Bonus Program To provide incentives that reward the achievement of performance goals that directly correlate to the enhancement of stockholder value.
 Variable component of pay based on annual quantitative and qualitative achievement of corporate goals and, in the case of named executive officers other than our Chief Executive Officer, the achievement of individual performance goals.
 Equity incentive compensation To align the executives' interests with those of stockholders through long-term incentives linked to specific performance.
 Long-term compensation in the form of stock options and restricted stock units, which seeks to align executive and stockholder interests.